-- The default administrator user name 'root' is permanent and cannot be deleted. - While setting the root password, click Yes to install the AXIS Media Control (AMC), if prompted to do so.
+- The default administrator user name 'root' is permanent and cannot be deleted. - If the password for root is lost, the network camera must be reset to the factory default settings.
+See page 35. - If prompted, click Yes to install AXIS Media Control (AMC), which allows viewing of the video stream in Internet Explorer.
 You will need administrator rights on the computer to do this.
+If using Windows 7/Vista you must also run Internet Explorer as administrator; right-click the Internet Explorer icon and select Run as administrator.